Jump to

 Moving The Matter Particles

-This alters the balance of the particle of matter's internal circular movement, and the particle of matter moves forward
+The distortion of the particle of matter's tous shape, alters the balance of the particle of matter's internal circular movement

 With the plane of the particle of matter's torus ring pointing towards the direction that the particle is moving